 In late 2014, the Center for Alaskan Coastal Studies’ Board of Directors voted to adopt Kachemak Crane Watch as a project under the umbrella of their organization.
 The Center for Alaskan Coastal Studies (http://www.akcoastalstudies.org/) will be a great partner for Kachemak Crane Watch because it is a non-profit organization whose mission is to engage people with the natural world through science-based environmental education and stewardship.
 Both groups envision partnering in Sandhill Crane education in the community and schools through videos, presentations, tours, nature walks, and collaborations with other groups such as the Alaska Maritime National Wildlife Refuge and The Pratt Museum.

-This summer KCW will begin working with CACS naturalists to provide some Sandhill Crane tours and programs to the general public.
+In 2019 the Center for Alaskan Coastal Studies acquired Inspiration Ridge Preserve.
+Summer 2020 KCW began working with CACS naturalists to provide natural history tours on the new Preserve, including some Sandhill Crane tours and programs for the general public.